Redshift-space fluctuations in stochastic gravitational wave background: Abstract

 \section{Abstract}

-We study the redshift-space fluctuations induced by a stochastic gravitational wave background via the Sachs-Wolfe effect.
-The redshift-space fluctuations can be encapsulated in a line-of-sight integral that is useful for studying the imprint of short-wavelength gravitational waves on the CMB anisotropy, as well as providing us with a precise redshift fluctuation correlation between a pair of pulsars in pulsar timing measurements.
+We study the redshift-space fluctuations induced by a stochastic gravitational wave background (SGWB) via the Sachs-Wolfe effect.
+The redshift-space fluctuations can be encapsulated in a line-of-sight integral that is useful for studying the imprint of short-wavelength gravitational waves on the cosmic microwave background (CMB) anisotropy.
+We thus derive constraints on the SGWB from small-scale CMB anisotropy measurements.
+Our results reproduce the constraint on the short-wavelength SGWB, previously derived from the Planck and BICEP/Keck array CMB data with a CMB Boltzmann numerical code.
+Furthermore, we improve the constraint and extend it to shorter wavelengths by using the CMB measurements made by the Atacama Cosmology Telescope and the South Pole Telescope.
+Also, the integral provides us with a precise redshift fluctuation correlation between a pair of pulsars in pulsar timing measurements, which conveniently incorporates the effect of the pulsar term into a small-angle correlation.
+We further discuss the observation of pulsar pairs in globular clusters to look for this small-angle correlation.